-6.3 Specimen collection, storage and transportation
+5.3 Specimen collection, storage and transportation

 Combined nasopharyngeal and oropharyngeal swabs in universal transport medium (UTM) are the preferred specimens for testing.
-However, during the SARS-CoV-2 pandemic when aerosolisation of respiratory samples is to be avoided and swabs are limited, a mid-turbinate nasal swab or oropharyngeal swab in place of a nasopharyngeal swab can be used.
+However, when aerosolisation of respiratory samples is to be avoided and/or swabs are limited, a mid-turbinate nasal swab or oropharyngeal swab in place of a nasopharyngeal swab can be used.
 Flocked swabs should be used to collect specimens as they provide a better yield on PCR [31].
 Dacron or rayon swabs may be used if flocked swabs are not available.
 Cotton wool budded swabs are not recommended.
-Once collected, these samples should be placed in viral or universal transport medium and transported on ice to the testing laboratory.
+Once collected, these samples should be placed in viral or universal transport medium and transported on cooler box with ice packs to the testing laboratory.
 The specimens must be refrigerated at 2-8°C if transport is expected to be delayed.
 If the specimen(s) cannot be shipped within 72 hours of collection, they should be kept frozen at -20°C. Avoid repeated freezing and thawing of specimens.

-For specimens submitted to NICD, completed specimen request form (Appendix 1) with patient name, health facility (where appropriate), healthcare worker's name and contact numbers, laboratory name, contact person, telephone, fax number and email address for receipt of results, and clinical details should accompany the sample.
-Click link submission form
+For specimens submitted to NICD to test for influenza, a completed specimen request form (follow link, CRDM-specimen-submission-form) with patient name, health facility (where appropriate), healthcare worker's name and contact numbers, laboratory name, contact person, telephone, fax number and email address for receipt of results, and clinical details should accompany the sample.
+For suspected avian influenza a specimen submission form AND avian influenza case investigation form should be completed, forms available here, (follow link Avian influenza)

-6.3.1 Additional considerations for sample collection
+5.3.1 Additional considerations for sample collection

-- Specimens for virus isolation or for detection of viral nucleic acids or antigens should preferably be collected within three days of onset of symptoms, but may be taken up to a week after onset or even later in children, severely ill or immunocompromised patients - Specimens should preferably be taken prior to commencement of antiviral therapy but can still be taken a few days after initiation, especially in patients who are deteriorating on antiviral treatment.
+- Specimens for virus isolation or for detection of viral nucleic acids or antigens should preferably be collected within three days of onset of symptoms, but may be taken up to a week after onset or even later in children, severely ill or immunocompromised patients. - Specimens should preferably be taken prior to commencement of antiviral therapy but can still be taken a few days after initiation, especially in patients who are deteriorating on antiviral treatment.
 In these cases, antiviral resistant infection should be considered and testing for oseltamivir resistant virus may be considered. - In addition to swabs from the upper respiratory tract, invasive procedures such as bronchoalveolar lavage/bronchial aspirate or lung biopsy can be performed for the diagnosis of influenza where clinically indicated.
 Expectorated and induced sputum can also be tested.
-However, it is important to note that aerosolising procedures should be avoided, where possible during the SARS-CoV-2 epidemic. - Results of all diagnostic tests for influenza are dependent upon several factors (including specimen type and quality of specimen collection, timing of collection, storage and transport conditions), such that false-negative results may be obtained.
+However, it is important to note that aerosolising procedures should be avoided, where SARS-CoV-2 infection is suspected. - Results of all diagnostic tests for influenza are dependent upon several factors (including specimen type and quality of specimen collection, timing of collection, storage and transport conditions), such that false-negative results may be obtained.
 When clinical suspicion is high, clinicians can consider repeat/serial testing.
 Lower respiratory tract specimens may yield the diagnosis when testing of upper respiratory tract specimens is negative.
-Multiple respiratory tract specimens collected on different days can be tested if influenza infection is strongly suspected.
+Multiple respiratory tract specimens collected on different days can be tested if proof of influenza infection is important/needed.

-6.3.2 Procedure for sample collection
+5.3.2 Procedure for sample collection